Updated: March 24, 2022

-Studies have shown that shopping can produce positive effects in a person’s mood.
+Studies have shown that shopping can produce positive effects on a person’s mood.
 The psychological rewards of retail therapy can vary, but it is generally beneficial.

 Benefits of Doing Retail Therapy

-To some, retail therapy can boost one’s creativity, especially for those who are in need of artistic inspiration.
+To some, retail therapy can boost one’s creativity, especially for those who need artistic inspiration.
 The visual stimulation one gets from shopping encourages those creative juices to flow.

 Lastly, it gives people a sense of social connection.
 Shopping with friends can be a bonding experience.
 But simply talking to sales staff can serve as an antidote for emotional distress.

 6 Ways To Do Retail Therapy Properly